WATCH: Guide for Students Returning to Campus

 The following video shows the safety steps that instructors will take each day they hold a class on campus.

 A detailed breakdown of all safety guidelines can be found on the Mt.
-SAC Health Alert Website.
+SAC COVID-19 Website.

 The classes that will have an on-campus component are generally in programs that provide qualified individuals for essential services, such as nursing, first responders etc.